TomasBoda/abm-sheets-web/docs/user-manual.md

 ![sign_up](./screenshots/sign-up.png)

-After signing in or creating an account, you will be redirected to the spreadsheet and can start using it as an authenticated user.
+After signing in or creating an account, you will be redirected back to the spreadsheet and can start using it as an authenticated user.

-### Spreadsheet
+### 2.2 Spreadsheet

 The spreadsheet page consists of two main parts: